LSE-MY457/lse-my457.github.io/index.md

 #### 10. Difference-in-Differences 1

-We now introduce situations in which a treatment is rolled out such that we have variation over two dimensions: _time_ and _units_.
-Instead of relying on conditional ignorability in treatment assignment between units, we will now rely on assumptions about trends over time.
-In week 1 we will focus almost exclusively on canonical cases in which we have only two time-periods and two treatment groups of units.
+We now introduce one of the most popular research designs for applied causal inference, difference-in-differences (DiD).
+We consider cases in which a treatment is rolled out such that we have variation over two dimensions: _time_ and _units_.
+We focus almost exclusively on canonical cases in which we have only two time-periods and two treatment groups of units.
 We will close by briefly considering falsification tests in situations with two pre-treatment periods.
+Diverging from the previous approaches in which we rely on assumptions about the nature of treatment assignment, we introduce new assumptions about trends in potential outcomes over time.

 ##### Lecture